PetiteReb/toronto-data-job-market-analysis/README.md

 This is rare in an open labor market, and likely means these are standardized rates set by a federal pay grid covering hundreds of postings.
 Only the Information Systems Specialists (NOC 21222, representing 58.5% of the dataset) show a genuine market distribution (IQR = $41,465).

-For any job seeker scanning Job Bank salary data, this is critical: Job Bank is a combination of two distinct job markets — one driven by a government pay scale, the other operating as an open market.
+For any job seeker scanning Job Bank salary data, this is critical: Job Bank is a combination of two distinct job markets,  one driven by a government pay scale, the other operating as an open market.

 ![Salary distribution by role across Adzuna and Job Bank](assets/salary_by_role_boxplot.png)

 ### Finding 2: After filtering, regional variance is actually wider on Job Bank

 After seeing Job Bank's role distribution clustered around standardized rates, I wondered if its regional distribution would be similarly flat.
-My first hypothesis was that Adzuna — representing the private market — would show wider geographic variance than the public sector.
+My first hypothesis was that Adzuna,  representing the private market, would show wider geographic variance than the public sector.

 My first analysis (n≥5 per region) seemed to confirm it: the region-to-region spread was 2.1× wider on Adzuna ($87.1K) than on Job Bank ($40.8K).
-But that apparent differentiation was driven by a single small-sample outlier — Durham region (n=5 at $176,800), which inflated the Adzuna range artificially.
+But that apparent differentiation was driven by a single small-sample outlier, Durham region (n=5 at $176,800), which inflated the Adzuna range artificially.
 Once I tightened the threshold to n≥8 per region, the picture reversed: Ontario's regional spread is actually **1.8× wider on Job Bank ($40,797) than on Adzuna ($22,948)**.

-The real finding: Adzuna's regional medians cluster tightly around $90–$112K — reflecting concentrated private hiring in tech hubs (Toronto, Ottawa, Waterloo) — while Job Bank captures real geographic variance across Ontario, from Toronto Region ($96.9K) down to Hamilton–Niagara ($56.1K).
+The real finding: Adzuna's regional medians cluster tightly around $90–$112K, reflecting concentrated private hiring in tech hubs (Toronto, Ottawa, Waterloo),  while Job Bank captures real geographic variance across Ontario, from Toronto Region ($96.9K) down to Hamilton–Niagara ($56.1K).

-For a job seeker, this changes the playbook: targeting a tech hub means salary stability and comparability across cities, but stepping outside the hubs — toward Hamilton, Northeast Ontario, or Windsor–Sarnia — means accepting a 30–40% lower median.
+For a job seeker, this changes the playbook: targeting a tech hub means salary stability and comparability across cities, but stepping outside the hubs, toward Hamilton, Northeast Ontario, or Windsor–Sarnia, means accepting a 30–40% lower median.

 ![Median salary by region across Adzuna and Job Bank](assets/salary_by_region_barchart.png)